vessels-tech/our-water/docs/sync_api.md

 These methods will provide a consistent API for others to integrate with us.

+## 2 Way Sync Resources

+In order to best design and test the sync design, we will start by making the mechanism for syncing new readings between LegacyMyWell and OurWater.

+The process will look roughly like:
+1. Check the last sync date
+2. Pull readings from LegacyMyWell created after the last sync date, saving them to OurWater
+2. Look at all the readings created in OurWater after the last sync date, filtering for external readings, and push them to LegacyMyWell

 ## Questions

 - How do we handle 2 way sync?